hazelcast/hazelcast-code-samples/testing/README.md

 The sample code in this project illustrates how to test applications that use Hazelcast for caching and stream processing.
 It includes two services: `Order` and `Customer` and it demonstrates testing each service independently as well as together.

-Tests are available in both JUnit4 and JUnit5.
+Tests are available using both JUnit4 and JUnit5.
 The `com.hazelcast.samples.testing.samples` package contains basic testing support
 API usage examples.

 ### Testing the integration of two services